Search

 Airport layout

-San Juan Airport is straightforward to navigate – with two terminals (A and B) plus two additional concourses (C and D).
-The good news: you can easily walk between all of them.
-And you can move from A right down to D and back past security if you like.
-Terminal B sees the most traffic, it’s where international flights depart and arrive, and it has the most gates.
+San Juan Airport is straightforward to navigate with two terminals (A and B) and two concourses (C and D).
+The good news?
+You can easily walk between all of them post-security.
+Terminal B is busy, handling international flights alongside Terminal A and housing many gates.

-You’ll find a lot of the usual things you’d expect at an airport of this size.
-The usual kiosks selling magazines, gum and souvenirs alongside a decent range of bars and restaurants.
-It bears pointing out though that most of these close well before the last flights of the night leave – San Juan sees several red-eye departures back to the US mainland between 10pm and 2am and you won’t find much going on at these hours.
-If you’re traveling at those hours, you might want to stock up on food before you leave for the airport.
+You’ll find the usual kiosks selling magazines, gum and souvenirs alongside a decent range of bars and restaurants.
+Heads up though: some of these may close before the last flights of the night.
+SJU has late-night departures back to the US mainland (times vary by day and season), and if you’re on one, you won’t find much open.
+Plan ahead and grab snacks before you get to the airport.

 Security